 Inflation is the rate at which the prices of goods and services rise over time.
 Long-term, this affects your purchasing power—the amount of goods or services your money can buy.
 To maintain your current lifestyle, you may need to increase your total cash flow over time.
 Your money today isn’t worth what it was 10 years ago and it may be worth even less in another 10.

 The level of cash flow you require in retirement combined with your portfolio growth objective may require certain trade-offs to minimise the risk of running out of money.
 You may have to tolerate equities’ short-term volatility to capture their high longer-term returns.
 That means you may need to remain disciplined enough to endure fluctuations without deviating from your long-term strategy.

-Your retirement planning strategy should help you clearly understand what is affordable and realistic in the context of your long-term goals.
-Depending on your financial situation, you may have to balance your cash flow needs—such as discretionary purchases, living expenses, and desired income—against your return expectations.
-It is also important to remember that many of these outgoings will change overtime.
-Understanding these trade-offs will help you work toward your goals.
+Your retirement planning strategy should help you understand what is affordable and realistic in the context of your long-term goals.
+Depending on your financial situation, you may have to balance your cash flow needs—discretionary purchases, living expenses and desired retirement income—against your return expectations.
+It is also important to remember many of your spending needs and wants can change over time.
+Understanding these trade-offs will help you work toward your retirement goals.

 Here are a few of the most common questions to ask when approaching retirement:

 Your retirement planning should be built around a fundamental understanding of the above factors and, hopefully, a desire to work toward retirement by starting your planning now.
 Education is a key part of your ongoing retirement planning.
 Understand what makes your retirement unique.
 Know when to start receiving pension benefits and how much money you should withdraw from your portfolio and other retirement savings such as RRSPs and TFSAs.